 American Express has also used the term "Platinum" to apply to one its personal Delta co-branded credit cards and one of its small business Delta co-branded credit cards.

-Other than having the word "Platinum" in the name, the Platinum charge cards and the Delta co-branded credit cards are unrelated products with unrelated annual fees and benefits.
+Other than having the word "Platinum" in the name, the Platinum charge cards and the Delta co-branded credit cards are different products with different annual fees and different benefits.